-Student Diversity Advisory Council (SDAC) purpose is to provide the students’ perspective, input and advice to the Chief Diversity Officer (CDO).
+Student Diversity Advisory Council (SDAC) purpose is to provide the students’ perspective, input and advice to the Vice President (VP).
 SDAC assists the campus community in recognizing and understanding differences through educational, cultural, and social programming.
-In providing mission-specific programming, SDAC serves as a liaison between the Department of Equity & Inclusion and the campus community.
+In providing mission-specific programming, SDAC serves as a liaison between the Division of Diversity, Equity and Inclusion and the campus community.

 Vision: The Student Diversity Advisory Council members believe in a welcoming, safe, and supportive campus culture where all people thrive.

 - Student representation from each of the cultural and resource centers

 - Members from various student organizations across campus

 - Attending regular monthly meetings

 - Curating programming that aligns with campus initiatives and goals